Marvel Land

-is a platform game released by Namco in arcades in 1990.
-It runs on the Namco System 2 hardware.
-The game was published for the Mega Drive in 1991, with the European version renamed Talmit's Adventure.
+is a 1990 platform video game developed and published by Namco for arcades.
+It was released in January 1990 in Japan only.
+The game was ported to the Mega Drive in 1991, with the European version renamed Talmit's Adventure.
 The game shares its name with the fictitious kingdom where the 1986 Japan-only Famicom game Valkyrie no Bōken: Toki no Kagi Densetsu takes place, but has no connections with it otherwise.
-Likewise the game has no connections with Marvel Comics or any of their associated characters either.
-In December 2022, the arcade version of Marvel Land was re-released exclusively in Japan on the Nintendo Switch and the PlayStation 4 on the Arcade Archives lineup of digital arcade titles.
-It was originally planned for worldwide release at one point but was ultimately cancelled due to licensing issues with Disney (who then copyrighted the Marvel brand in 2009) and Hamster Corporation.
+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in December 2022; it was only released in Japan due to licensing issues with Marvel Entertainment.